raisal-hind/ANPR/README.md

 2.copy and paste the code as i did in jupyter.

-3.pass the correct path of your image and run the program as one by one tags.
+3.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags.

 4.focus on final tag and see the output is obtained or not. because There is the output showen.